rgriscom/LingMetaX/README.md

 # LingMetaX
 **Author:** Richard Griscom

-**Description**: This script takes three CSV files as input: 1) session metadata, 2) project metadata, and 3) speaker metadata.
-The script lets the user specify the column name that corresponds to each of the required fields in a form.
-The script then compiles the information from the two spreadsheets and produces IMDI files according to the standards requested by the Endangered Languages Archive (ELAR) for each bundle.
+**Description**: This script converts linguistic metadata from a .csv format produced by [KoBoToolbox](https://www.kobotoolbox.org/) to the XML format used by [the Lameta linguistic metadata editor](https://sites.google.com/site/metadatatooldiscussion/).
 This is useful for linguists who are using the [ODK Metadata Method](https://zenodo.org/record/3871516) to create linguistic metadata during fieldwork.

+The script is available in two versions:
+* Google Colab Notebook -
+* Python Script - This version must be downloaded and run on your own computer.
+You must have Python and the pandas library installed.

 **Citation:**
-Griscom, Richard T. 2020. *IMDI Maker*.
-DOI: 10.5281/zenodo.4308936
+Griscom, Richard T. 2020. *LingMetaX*. https://github.com/rgriscom/LingMetaX/

 **Dependencies:**
 [pandas](https://pandas.pydata.org/)